-Québec City sits on the Saint Lawrence River in predominantly French-speaking Québec province.
-Dating to 1608, it retains its fortified colonial core, Vieux-Québec and Place Royale, with narrow streets, stone buildings and a European feel.
-This area is site of the famous, towering Château Frontenac Hotel and imposing Citadelle of Québec.
+Québec City sits on the Saint Lawrence River in Canada's mostly French-speaking Québec province.
+Dating to 1608, it has a fortified colonial core, Vieux-Québec and Place Royale, with stone buildings and narrow streets.
+This area is the site of the towering Château Frontenac Hotel and imposing Citadelle of Québec.
 The Petit Champlain district’s cobblestone streets are lined with bistros and boutiques.

 Canada is a North American country stretching from the U.S. in the south to the Arctic Circle in the north.
 Major cities include massive Toronto, west coast film centre Vancouver, French-speaking Montréal and Québec City, and capital city Ottawa.
 Canada's vast swaths of wilderness include lake-filled Banff National Park in the Rocky Mountains.
 It's also home to Niagara Falls, a famous group of massive waterfalls.